Christian Parenting and Family Resources with Biblical Principles

 So it's not fair to blame parents as the cause of their child's homosexuality.
 At the same time, some parents go to the other extreme and insist that family factors have absolutely nothing to do with their child's struggles.
 Actually, the truth lies somewhere in between, and the situation is different for every family."

-Someone I Love Is Gay is a must-read for anyone facing the acknowledgement of a loved one's homosexuality.
+Someone I Love Is Gay is a must-read for anyone facing the acknowledgment of a loved one's homosexuality.
 On this topic of grieving, I highly recommend the chapter "The Grief Cycle: Surviving the Emotional Turmoil."

 3. Find some support.